polinom/bunny-xbmc/README.rst

     For example: `bynny-create video fancyapp`

   * That's it!
 Now you can got to xbmc and check it out in you video addons.
-The app vil ne named 'fancyapp'
+The app will be named 'fancyapp'

 To Read